Kerry says peace 'within reach' on Cyprus

 One of the world's oldest peacekeeping forces monitors a 180 km (110 mile) ceasefire line that slices across the island and bisects the capital, Nicosia.

-The breakaway state in the north is recognised only by Turkey and Cyprus's partition is an obstacle to Turkey's ambition to join the European Union.
+The breakaway state in the north is recognized only by Turkey and Cyprus's partition is an obstacle to Turkey's ambition to join the European Union.

 Cyprus joined the EU in 2004 but an attempt to use its accession as a lever for reunification failed when Greek Cypriots rejected a U.N. peace plan in a referendum.